apakbin94/BoXHED2.0/README.md

 ```
 git clone --recursive https://github.com/BoXHED/BoXHED2.0Main.git
 ```
 2. **setting up conda**: We highly recommend devoting a conda environment to BoXHED2.0.
-This step makes sure BoXHED2.0 will not interfere with XGBoost (the library we have borrowed from extensively) when installed.This implementation uses python 3.8.
+This step makes sure BoXHED2.0 will not interfere with XGBoost (the library we have borrowed from extensively) when installed.
+This implementation uses python 3.8.
 You may create a conda environment named boxhed2.0.
 To do so, you can go to the cloned BoXHED2.0Main repository, and run the following:
 ```
 conda create -n boxhed2.0 python=3.8
 ```